Contact

 Moving On With Life After a Divorce

 Very few people who have weathered a divorce, or dissolution of marriage as it is now termed, would say it was easy to move on after the final judgment is handed down.
-Of course, a lot depends of how many years the couple have been married, if there are children to consider, if there will be a drastic change in lifestyle, whether there is someone waiting “in the wings” to love and cherish, to name a few.
-However, no matter what the circumstances, a person must move on.
-Here are some suggestions to help with moving on: Immediately take stock...
+Adjusting to life after a divorce can be emotionally and practically challenging.
+Of course, a lot depends on how many years the couple has been married, whether there are chil...

 Legal Vs. Ethical Obligations For Your Children